DylanMeeus/springboot_jwt_blog/_posts/2015-10-02-how-to-get-from-0-to-10000-customers-with-b2b-app-marketplaces.markdown

 Like with AppExchange, the power of the Google Apps Marketplace is that a single install there can mean that the app is deployed to every person in the entire organization.

 Google Apps is a suite of productivity tools that you need for work.
 It features email but it also includes online storage, calendars, collaboration, and more.
 Because Google Apps is based around email—which everyone in the company needs—it can easily become the central place in your company where you manage each employee’s identity and their access to the different tools they use.

 That makes the Apps Marketplace the obvious place to install and deploy apps to the organization.
 According to a recent study, [33% of Google Apps administrators](http://www.appneta.com/blog/the-market-is-migrating-to-google-apps/) said that the existence of an app within the Google Apps Marketplace helped encourage its adoption by the whole business.

 Among small businesses, the Google Apps suite of tools is #1 and owns [22.8% of the market](http://www.winbeta.org/news/office-365-overtakes-google-apps-in-business-market-triples-share-in-a-year).
 That makes the Apps Marketplace a really attractive place to acquire business customers.

+{% include tweet_quote.html quote_text="Among small businesses, the Google Apps suite of tools is #1 and owns 22.8% of the market" %}

 ### And More